-The diversity concept pursued with respect to the composition of the executive bodies of Schweizer Electronic AG provides that the Supervisory Board observe diversity as a whole in the composition of the Executive Board in addition to the professional competence, experience and leadership quality of the candidates and, in doing so, aim for an appropriate proportion of women.
+The diversity concept pursued with respect to the composition of the executive bodies of Schweizer Electronic AG provides that the Supervisory Board observe diversity as a whole in the composition of the Executive Board in addition to the professional competence, experience and leadership quality of the candidates and, in doing so, aims for an appropriate representation of women.
 Executive Board members should have many years of professional experience in industries relevant to the company.
 When evaluating potential candidates for appointment to vacant Executive Board positions, qualified women are included in the selection process and considered appropriately.
+Personnel matters are prepared in the Personnel and Finance Committee and dealt with and decided on by the Supervisory Board.
+The members of the Personnel and Finance Committee and the Supervisory Board discuss succession planning for the Executive Board as necessary and, if meaningful, also in the absence of the Executive Board.